 You will first work the Tunisian honeycomb stitch and then you will work the Tunisian simple stitch.
 After you’ve made the simple stitch, then you will work the honeycomb stitch pattern again.
 Once you’ve completed all rows, you will slipstitch to bind off for the last row and then crochet a loop.

-- 1 skein of Hobby Lobby Yarn Bee Cotton Et Lin in the color Parchment or Hummus (Weight 4/ 3.5oz, 180 yds), a total of 180 yards or you can use another worsted weight yarn.
+- 1 skein of Hobby Lobby Yarn Bee Cotton Et Lin in the color Parchment or Hummus (Weight 4/ 3.5oz, 180 yds), a total of 180 yards or you can use another worsted weight yarn (like this one here).

 - 6.5 mm (K) Tunisian hook with a 24″ inch extension cord.

 14 stitches x 16 rows = 4″ inch square in Tunisian simple stitch.